-Anaphylaxis/hypersensitivity reactions have been reported with the use of antibacterial agents, including Daptomycin for injection, and may be life-threatening.
-If an allergic reaction to Daptomycin for injection occurs, discontinue the drug and institute appropriate therapy [see Adverse Reactions (6.2)].
+Anaphylaxis/hypersensitivity reactions have been reported with the use of antibacterial agents, including daptomycin, and may be life-threatening.
+If an allergic reaction to Daptomycin Powder for Solution for Injection/Infusion occurs, discontinue the drug and institute appropriate therapy [see Adverse Reactions (6.2)].